Home

 Parvo in Puppies Diagnosis

 If your puppy has symptoms of parvo virus, he should see a vet right away.
 If he is having diarrhea, take a stool sample with you.
 Your vet can test the stool for the parvo virus.
-That is how the diagnosis is made.
+Low white blood cell counts are also an indicator of the CPV (canine parvovirus) since the disease infects the bone marrow.

 Parvo in Puppies Treatment